You've decided Webflow is the right option for you. Now it's time to learn. How should one learn Webflow?

 The videos do not need to be watched in sequence.

-Webflow Showcase: Spend time browsing the Showcase, especially the Cloneables.
+Made in Webflow (fka Webflow Showcase): Spend time browsing the directory of community projects, especially the Cloneables.
 See a site you like?
 Duplicate it.
 Open it up and examine how it was built.
 Try changing it.
 Would you create it the same way?
 What would you do differently?
 Is there a better way?
 What could you add to the cloned project to give it your unique point of view?

 After completing a few projects, share your work to the Showcase.
 No separate domain purchase required.
 Not sure what to build in Webflow?
-Look to sites like Dribbble or awwwards for inspiration.
+Look to sites like awwwards, footer.design, No-Code Supply Co, or One Page Love for inspiration.
 Or -- your personal bookmarked list of favorite website designs.

-Webflow Meetups: Attend a Meetup to meet and learn from others.
+Webflow Meetups: Attend an in person or virtual meetup to meet and learn from others.
 Attendees range in abilities from beginners to experts.
-(I'm partial to the Webflow Sarasota Meetup.
-I may or may not be biased.)
+To see upcoming events, visit the iheartnocode events page or Webflow's dedicated community page.

 Webflow Forums: Browse the forums.
 See an interesting solution?
 Bookmark for later reference.
 And take one more step: Search for the person's profile in the Webflow Showcase and give the person a follow.